MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

-The last enemy attack, a disaster known between the South Africans as the Disaster of Tumpo
+The last enemy attack, a disaster known between the South African as the Disaster of Tumpo

 Again the UNITA assaults were only a carnage, while also the SA attack was very inefficient.
 Their propaganda claimed only one tank destroyed, while admitted that 2 tanks were almost destroyed and other 3 officially lost, because captured intact by our forces.

-The capturing of intact Oliphant tanks was an interesting thing, but the Cuban officers noted that despite some high technology, they were to slow and clumsy to be successful in the Cuito’s ground.
+The capturing of intact Oliphant tanks was an interesting things, but the Cuban officers noted that despite some high technology, they were to slow and clumsy to be successful in the Cuito’s ground.